Sea Kayaking in Australia

 - December 1980-January 1981 Peter Carter, John Hicks, Mike Higginson and David Nicolson: circumnavigation of Kangaroo Island

-(In the pic above, David Nicolson is seen off Kirkpatrick Point—not the average tourist’s view of Remarkable Rock.)
+(In the pic above, David Nicolson is seen off Kirkpatrick Point—not the average tourist’s view of Remarkable Rock.) - January 1981 Peter Carter, John Hicks and Ray Rowe (UK): crossing from Port Lincoln to Adelaide

 - 1986 Malcolm Hamilton and Phil Read: circumnavigation of Kangaroo Island